Frequently Asked Questions (FAQs)

 5. When is the best time to trek in Nepal?

-The most popular and comfortable seasons to hike and trek in Nepal are spring (March–May) and autumn (September–November).
+The best time to hike and trek in Nepal are spring (March–May) and autumn (September–November).
 During these months, skies are clear, trails are vibrant, and mountain views are at their finest.
 For those who enjoy solitude, winter treks (December–February) offer quieter trails and snow-covered landscapes, while summer/monsoon (June–August) treks are ideal for exploring rain-shadow regions like Upper Mustang and Dolpo.

 6. Can I customize my trekking package?